Signed in as:

 Moses turns from a southern desert ancestor of the Levite clan into a proto-national hero to all the cobbled peoples living in the last days of Judea.

-Around 595 BCE, the prophet Shema'aya and his very talented Nehelamite scribe collaborate on prophecies found today in the book of Isaiah, chapters 40-43, and the E source texts for the book of Exodus: the Midwives, Baby Moses, the Burning Bush, and more.
+Around 595 BCE, the prophet Shema'aya the Nehelamite and his very talented scribe collaborate on prophecies found today in the book of Isaiah, chapters 40-43, and the Exodus parts attributed to the person scholars call the E source Exodus: such as the Midwives, Baby Moses, the Burning Bush, and Moses the Judge.

 After the first Hebrews were exiled and before Jerusalem was destroyed, Jeremiah has his scribe Baruch Ben Neriah put his prophecies to text as the Babylonians grow into an empire.

 Nebuchadnezzar's forces lay siege on Jerusalem in 587 BCE and destroy it all in 586 BCE, burning the temple of Yahweh to the ground and leaving the city wholly abandoned.
-This event is chronicled in the book of Jeremiah and Kings.
+This event is chronicled in the book of Jeremiah, Kings and Psalms.

-Baruch authors the following stories: the Binding of Isaac, Abraham's slave, Theft of the Blessing, Jacob in the East, and the grandest biblical epic of them all: Joseph.
+Baruch the Scribe authors the following stories: Abraham sets out to Canaan, the Binding of Isaac, Abraham's slave, Theft of the Blessing, Jacob in the East, and the grandest biblical epic of them all: Joseph and possibly more.

-The priestly scribe Ezra compiles the old texts written under Babylonian king Nebuchadnezzar, detailing bondage in Egypt in a rudimentary version of Exodus that includes cyclical stories set as slaves or as wanderers in a metaphorical desert wilderness.
+The priest-scribe Ezra compiles the old texts written in Babylonia and Persia.
+Egypt is now another province in the Persian empire, and so, the Hebrews in Egypt send Ezra copies of Genesis.
 Ezra then attaches to the religious rules and regulations books of Leviticus and Numbers, the wilderness stories he could not find room for in Exodus.

-Ezra brings these books and the rest of the Torah to the Holy Land, only to find out that no one living there knows anything about them.
+Ezra brings these books and the rest of the Torah to the Holy Land, only to find out that no one living there knows anything about them and nobody has been following any of his rules.
+He writes about his journey and frustrations in the Book of Ezra.

-Hebrew Hellenists living in Alexandria produce their own version of a Greek comedic play.
-They create their own version of Hercules, Samson.
+They create their own version of Hercules, Samson, a hilarious Greek-style Hebrew comedy.
 Generations later, its fantastic humor is lost on the world.

-Jude celebrates its newfound independence under the leader Shimon and his populist Great Assembly of the people.
+Jude celebrates its newfound independence in 140 BCE under the leader Shimon Thassi and his populist Great Assembly of the people.
 The entire Bible is edited and expanded and the religion is reformed.
 The scribes in charge of this momentous project are Pharisee scribes.
-The Pharisees were famous scribes who were a major political power in Shimon's Assembly.
+The Pharisees were famous scribes who were a major political power in Shimon's Assembly (known as Shimon the Just).

 An egalitarian constitution is written up, new laws pop up and the official history of this period is published in the book we know as 1 Maccabees.

-As part of this reformation, the Tsadokites are toppled and replaced by Shimon as High Priest, and the supremacy of the Tsadokites is erased from the revised Bible.
-The Pharisee Bible.
+As part of this reformation, the priestly caste is toppled and replaced by Shimon as High Priest, and several other communal leaders.

 Powered by GoDaddy